Stratton is the first New England Ski Resorts to require a park

 You can’t ride the rails at Stratton till you get schooled.
 That’s right, no entry to the Freestyle Terrain Park till you have passed a safety test.
 You need to show your SES pass (code for Safety Education Session) as you launch into the park, proof that you have watched the 13 minute safety video and answered five 5 questions with “flying colors”-pardon my pun.

 This might sound like a hassle at first, but the required SES class could save you from a big air blunder or a rail derail.
 Today’s parks, Stratton is no exception, are loaded with huge jumps, hidden landings and hazardous metal rails on which to impale.
-So take 13 minutes to view the video at Stratton.com at home computer or at a kiosk in Stratton’s base lodge.
+So take 13 minutes to view the video at Stratton.com or at a kiosk in Stratton’s base lodge.

 I was not actually looking to go big on Stratton’s Beeline Park (one of Stratton’s five parks), but I cued up the video and watched the grabby safety film.
-It’s filmed primarily at California’s Northstar at Tahoe Resort.
+It’s filmed primarily at California’s Northstar Resort.